sachinym/Github-Advanced-Security/Adv_sec_intro.md

     With GitHub Advanced Security, Dependabot’s functionality is extended to include Dependency Review, allowing you to check for vulnerable dependencies within a pull request.
 This check enables you to address vulnerabilities before they are merged into a shared branch.

-### Task 3: Where to turn on the different components of GHAS?
+### Task 3: Where to turn on the different components of GitHub Advanced Security?

 1. To enable any of the alerts from a repository level first navigate to your repository’s security tab.